farlee2121/DevEssentialsBlog/_drafts/2020-11-25-Monad-Mental-Model.md

 ## Conclusion

 Most are propbably satisfied to know
-- We can always map to and from a monad (but be careful for extra cases mapping back)
+- We can always map to a monad (but be careful for extra cases mapping back)
 - Monads are always chainable
-- Monads are let us transform values to fit our usecase, operate, then map back (e.g. async, lists, error-handling, etc)
+- Monads are let us transform values to fit our usecase, operate error-free, then map back (e.g. async, lists, error-handling, etc)

 However, I find the parallel to other math concepts helps me feel a deeper intuition for why monads work and what they are useful for.